GerritCodeReview/plugins_gc-conductor/src/main/resources/Documentation/config.md

 :       minimal delay in seconds a repository must be in queue before it can be picked.
 By default, 0.

+`core.forceNativeGitGc`
+:       Gc executor config parameter.
+Force single gc-executor instance to use native git gc to all repos instead of jgit one.
+By default, false

+`core.forceAggressive`
+:       change gc-conductor GC mode to aggressive for all repos.

 #### Section `db`

 `db.databaseUrl`